fabiojmendes/tempsys-hardware/README.md

 The board is built around the [E73-2G4M08S1C](https://www.cdebyte.com/products/E73-2G4M08S1C) module that relies on the nRF52840 chip from Nordic.
-This was selected The hardware design is very minimalistic to avoid any unnecessary power draw.
+The hardware design is minimalistic to avoid any unnecessary power draw.

 In short: